Kerolin: North Carolina Courage

 On 10 January 2022, Kerolin signed a three-year deal with the North Carolina Courage.
 She made her club debut as a substitute in the opening Challenge Cup game against NJ/NY Gotham FC on 3 April.
 She scored her first goal for the Courage in the Challenge Cup final, opening in a 2–1 win over the Washington Spirit and being named the most valuable player of the match.
 She started 13 games in the 2022 regular season and recorded six goals and four assists.
 At the end of the season, she was named to the NWSL Best XI second team.

 On 10 June 2023, Kerolin scored her first NWSL hat-trick in a 5–0 win over the Chicago Red Stars.
 She contributed to the Courage's defense of the Challenge Cup, scoring in the final against Racing Louisville.
 Her tally of 10 regular-season goals was second only to Golden Boot winner Sophia Smith, leading the Courage to finish the regular season third in the standings.
 However, she suffered an anterior cruciate ligament tear days before the playoffs, and the Courage lost to eventual champions NJ/NY Gotham FC in the opening round.
 After the season, Kerolin was voted the NWSL Most Valuable Player, becoming the first South American to win the award.

 Kerolin scored in her second match back from injury on 29 September 2024, a 3–1 win over the Chicago Red Stars.
 She made six club appearances in the season, with one of her three starts in a 1–0 quarterfinal loss to the Kansas City Current.

 Manchester City

 On 22 January 2025, Kerolin was signed by Women's Super League club Manchester City on a deal until the summer of 2028.
+A month later, on 9 February, she netted her first goal in a 3–1 victory over Leicester City in the FA Cup.
+On 1 February 2026, she scored a hat-trick in a 5–1 win over Chelsea, becoming the first player to accomplish this against a reigning champion.

+Barcelona

+On 4 August 2026, Kerolin joined Liga F side Barcelona on a contact until 2030 for a reported fee of around £1.3m, the largest fee for a female Brazilian player.